kevin140801/Ensembling-Protein-Models-for-Zero-Shot-and-Supervised-Modeling-of-PETase-Variant-Effects/README.md

 ## Notes

-Predictions from EVE, ESM-3 and ESM-IF were provided by my supervisor and are included as precomputed prediction files.
+EVE, ESM-3 and ESM-IF were used in the analyses presented in the thesis.
+The corresponding code is not included in this repository because access to these models was provided by my supervisor.